 See many more photos on our Flickr site.

 Day 2: Windhoek to Spreetshoogte.
 Leaving Windhoek we make our way towards the dramatic Namibian escarpment.
-Here we will search for Pygmy Falcon, Southern Pale Chanting-Goshawk, Sociable Weaver, Lark-like Bunting, and Chestnut Weaver.
+Here we will search for Pygmy Falcon, Southern Pale Chanting-Goshawk, Sociable Weaver, Lark-like Bunting, and the nomadic Chestnut Weaver.
 In the evening we arrive at the spectacular Spreetshoogte Pass where we spend the night perched above the Namib Desert.